truenas/middleware/docs/userguide/index.rst

 FreeNAS® provides the ability to schedule commands or scripts to run at system startup or shutdown.

-Figure 6.2a shows the screen that opens when you click System → Init/Shutdown Scripts → Add Init/Shutdown Script.
-Table 6.2a summarizes the available options.
+Figure 6.2a shows the screen that opens when you click :menuselection:`System --> Init/Shutdown Scripts --> Add Init/Shutdown Script`.
+Table 6.2a summarizes
+the available options.

 When scheduling a command, make sure that the command is in your path or give the full path to the command.
 One way to test the path is to type
 **which command_name.** If the command is not found, it is not in your path.